naninovel/docs/docs/api/index.md

 ; Save as above, but start playing from the label `AfterStorm`.
 @goto Script001.AfterStorm

-; Jumps the playback to the label `Epilogue` in the currently played script.
+; Navigates the playback to the label `Epilogue` in the currently played script.
 @goto .Epilogue
 ```